castroulloaaaron/waes-tech-assignment/README.md

 -------
 You can use any tool you prefer (postman, curl, etc) to test the application.
-There is [a postman collection](/utilities/postman/WAES-Tech-Assignment.postman_collection.json) ready to be used that shows the body, headers, and URL that the application uses to expose the functionality
+There is [a postman collection](/utilities/postman/WAES-Tech-Assignment.postman_collection.json) ready to be used that shows the body, headers, and URL that the application uses to expose the functionality.
+[Here][2] is an example of how to import a Postman Collection.

 Useful application urls
 -----------------------